Robinson Jeffers: Tor House

 In the 1920s and 1930s, at the height of his popularity, Jeffers was famous for being a tough outdoorsman, living in relative solitude and writing of the difficulty and beauty of the wild.
 He spent most of his life in Carmel, California, in a granite house that he built with his own hands which they named "Tor House".
 Tor is a term for a craggy outcrop or lookout.
 Before Jeffers and Una purchased the land where Tor House would be built, they rented two cottages in Carmel, and enjoyed many afternoon walks and picnics at the "tors" near the site that would become Tor House.

 To build the first part of Tor House, a small, two-story cottage, Jeffers hired a local builder, Michael J. Murphy.
 He worked with Murphy, and in this short, informal apprenticeship, he learned the art of stonemasonry.
 He continued adding on to Tor House throughout his life, writing in the mornings and working on the house in the afternoons.
 Many of his poems reflect the influence of stone and building on his life.

 He later built a large four-story stone tower on the site called "Hawk Tower".
-While he had not visited Ireland at this point in his life, it is possible that Hawk Tower is based on Francis Joseph Bigger's 'Castle Séan' at Ardglass, County Down, which had also in turn influenced William Butler Yeats' choice of a poets tower, Thoor Ballylee.
+While he had not visited Ireland at this point in his life, it is possible that Hawk Tower is based on Francis Joseph Bigger's 'Castle Séan' at Ardglass, County Down, which had also in turn influenced William Butler Yeats' choice of a poet's tower, Thoor Ballylee.
 Construction on Tor House continued into the late 1950s and early 1960s, and was completed by his eldest son.
 The completed residence was used as a family home until his descendants decided to turn it over to the Tor House Foundation, formed by Ansel Adams, for historic preservation.
 The romantic Gothic tower was named after a hawk that appeared while Jeffers was working on the structure, and which disappeared the day it was completed.
 The tower was a gift for his wife Una, who had a fascination for Irish literature and stone towers.
-In Una's special room on the second floor were kept many of her favorite items, photographs of Jeffers taken by the artist Weston, plants and dried flowers from Shelley's grave, and a rosewood melodeon which she loved to play.
+In Una's special room on the second floor were kept many of her favorite items, photographs of Jeffers taken by the artist Edward Weston, plants and dried flowers from Shelley's grave, and a rosewood melodeon which she loved to play.
 The tower also included a secret interior staircase – a source of great fun for his young sons.